olefriis/simplepvr/README.md

 which compiles some native stuff.
 So on MacOS, you need to install XCode and its command-line utilities, or get "make" in some other way.
 On Linux, it should just work.
 Don't know about Windows.

+Also, Nokogori might be problematic on some platforms, but importing XMLTV is three times faster with Nokogiri than with the built-in REXML (counting the whole process of importing XMLTV, not just reading the XML).

 How to use
 ==========
 Edit schedule.rb.
 It will look like this: